Rmlyy/uploader/README.md

 `$ cd Uploader`
 3. Install the necessary packages
 `$ npm i`
-4. Configure the `.env` file to meet your needs
+4. Rename the `env.example` file to `.env`, then open it up in a text editor.
 4.1 Change URL
 `URL=https://yourdomain.com` Change the URL to your domain or IP Address. **Don't put the last /**
 4.2 Change the secret key